-Miami's success continued into the 2011-12 season.
+Miami’s success continued into the 2011-12 season.
 The Canes finished second in the conference standings with a record of 14-2 and were 26-6 overall.
-UM also defeated the eventual conference tournament champion - Maryland - both times they faced in the regular season.
+UM also defeated the eventual conference tournament champion - Maryland - both times they played in the regular season.

 Unfortunately, Morgan Stroman suffered a season-ending injury midway through the conference schedule, leaving a seemingly insurmountable void in the lineup.
 However, junior guard Stefanie Yderstrom stepped up to the occasion.
-The native of Sweden ended the season with more three-pointers than any other player in the league as was rewarded with a Third Team All-ACC selection.
+The native of Sweden ended the season with more 3-pointers than any other player in the league as was rewarded with a Third Team All-ACC selection.

-Miami once again advanced to the NCAA tournament as a No. 3 seed.
-The Canes traveled to Spokane, Wash. and defeated the No. 14 seed, Idaho State in the first round but fell to host Gonzaga in the second.
+Miami once again advanced to the NCAA Tournament as a No. 3 seed.
+The Canes traveled to Spokane, Wash., and defeated the No. 14 seed, Idaho State in the first round, but fell to host Gonzaga in the second.

 Establishing Her Legacy as a Player

-Meier's success as a coach is a direct reflection of her playing career as a standout at Duke University.
-A four-year letterwinner for the Blue Devils under head coach Debbie Leonard from 1986-90, Meier's name is scattered throughout the Duke record books.
+Meier’s success as a coach is a direct reflection of her playing career as a standout at Duke University.
+A four-year letter winner for the Blue Devils under head coach Debbie Leonard from 1986-90, Meier’s name is scattered throughout the Duke record books.

 She currently ranks among the school’s all-time career leaders in scoring average (16.2 points per game), steals (232), free throws made (447) and free throws attempted (624).
 She is also listed among Duke’s leaders in career points (1,761), field goals made (653), field goals attempted (1,283), assists (409) and rebounding average (6.1 rebounds per game).

-Meier returned to Duke for her senior season in 1990 without missing a beat, earning Kodak/WBCA District 2 All-America and All-ACC First Team accolades while being named the Blue Devils' most valuable player.
+Meier returned to Duke for her senior season in 1990 without missing a beat, earning Kodak/WBCA District 2 All-America and All-ACC first team accolades while being named the Blue Devils’ most valuable player.